The Irish Rovers: Former members

 While the band was on tour in Worcester, Massachusetts, Irish Rovers co-founder Jimmy Ferguson died of a heart attack on October 8, 1997, at the age of 57.

 Drummer Paul Lawton died in Richmond, British Columbia, Canada, on 15 July 2005, at the age of 41.

 Bass player Vic Marcus died in Ross Memorial Hospital in Lindsay on 30 August 2019, at age 80.

 Singer John Reynolds died on 17 February 2021, in his home in Comox, British Columbia.

 Founding Irish Rover Joe Millar died on 10 February 2023, at age 87 after a long battle with Alzheimers.
 George Millar wrote and dedicated the song "Somebody Loved Me" to Joe.

+Former member and tenor banjo and bouzouki player Wallace Hood passed away at his home in Bangor on February 1, 2025.